American College of Clinical Pharmacy

 4. Evaluate current guideline recommendations describing the use of medications for latent tuberculosis.

-5. Formulate an alternative treatment regimen for intestinal parasites for refugees from areas endemic to Loa Loa.
+5. Formulate an alternative treatment regimen for commonly encountered intestinal parasites.

 BCOP Clinical Session — Secondary School: Risk and Management of Secondary Malignancies in the Era of Targeted Therapies